 UniverCity Year is a year-long partnership between UW-Madison and one community in Wisconsin.

-The community partner identifies sustainability and livability projects that would benefit from UW-Madison expertise.
+The community partner identifies projects that would benefit from UW-Madison expertise.
 Faculty from across the university incorporate these projects into their courses with graduate students and upper-level undergraduate students.
 UniverCity Year staff members provide administrative support to help keep the collaboration running efficiently and effectively.
 The result is on-the-ground impact and momentum for a community working toward a more sustainable and livable future.

 UniverCity Year is a member of the Educational Partnerships for Innovation in Communities Network (EPIC-N).